clj-kondo/clj-kondo/README.md

 ## Exit codes

+Exit codes can be controlled by the `--fail-level <level>` option.
+The default fail level is `warning` which will return the following exit codes:

 - `0`: no errors or warnings were found
 - `2`: one or more warnings were found
+- `3`: one or more errors were found

+If `--fail-level error` is supplied a 0 exit will occur for any level:

+- `0`: no errors were found
+- `0`: one or more warnings were found
 - `3`: one or more errors were found

 All other error codes indicate an unexpected error.